 In the Lifetime of the Buddha

 The rich man was an earlier birth of a friend of Ananda, one of the Buddha’s top disciples.
-One day he invited Ananda to come visit him as his home.
-He served Ananda excellent food and tried to convince him to defrock and come live with him, offering to give Ananda half of his wealth.
+One day he invited Ananda to visit him at his home.
+He served Ananda excellent food and tried to convince him to leave the sangha and come live with him, offering to give Ananda half of his wealth.
 But Ananda refused, explaining that desire breeds suffering.

 When Ananda returned to the monastery and told the Buddha what had happened, the Buddha told him this story so he knew that his friend had tried to do the same thing to he himself in a previous life.